Sanlong/HowToDeploy/packstack/answer-packstack-dalmatian.md

 # 'demand']
 CONFIG_KEYSTONE_LDAP_TLS_REQ_CERT=demand

-# Password to use for the Image service (glance) to access the
+# Glance数据库密码 | Password to use for the Image service (glance) to access the
 # database.
 CONFIG_GLANCE_DB_PW=f0672f6c19864c2c

-# Password to use for the Image service to authenticate with the
+# Glance认证密码 | Password to use for the Image service to authenticate with the
 # Identity service.
 CONFIG_GLANCE_KS_PW=951a661acd5b4f41